ViaScientific/vfdocs/docs/ViaFoundry/pipeline_faq.md

 ### How can I configure the autofill section of my pipeline?

 To save users a lot of hassle on the back end, Via Foundry possesses a powerful autofill feature, wherein one can automatically fill input and executor property values, thus streamlining the pipeline execution process, based on simple conditions, such as whether the execution environment has a specific hostname and whether a given parameter has value *x*.
-Essentially, when writing scripts that automatically fill input values or executor properties, you simply want to enclose all your conditionals (for example:)
+Essentially, when writing scripts that automatically fill input values or executor properties, you simply want to enclose all your conditionals in "//* autofill" flags.
+For example:

 ```
+//* autofill
-if $HOSTNAME == "..." {(fill parameters)}
+if $HOSTNAME == "..." {
+    (fill parameters)
+}
+//* autofill
 ```
-in "//* autofill" flags.

 For much more detail on autofilling pipeline inputs, check out [this link](pipeline_guide.md#autofill-feature-for-pipeline-inputs), and if you'd like to find out how you can autofill pipeline executor properties, go [here](pipeline_guide.md#autofill-feature-for-pipeline-properties).

 ## **Support**